neurophysiological-analysis/FiNN/docs/source/guides/source_reconstruction_application.rst

   					       inv_trans,
   					       noise_norm)

+The *sen_data* variable indicates the numpy array containing the to be transformed data.
+The required format is channels x samples.
 Having transformed the data from sensor to source space, the data has been shifted into a subject specific variant of source space.
 This naturally limits comparbility between individual subjects.
 To establish comparability, the data is subsequently transformed from subject specific source space into fsaverage source space.

 .. code-block::